flexera-public/policy_templates/cost/google/cud_recommendations/README.md

 The policy includes the estimated savings.
 The estimated savings is recognized if the recommended CUD is purchased.
 The savings values are provided directly by the [Google Recommender API](https://cloud.google.com/docs/cuds-recommender).

-If the Flexera organization is configured to use a currency other than USD, the savings values will be converted from USD using the exchange rate at the time that the policy executes.
+If the Flexera organization is configured to use a currency other than the one the [Google Recommender API](https://cloud.google.com/docs/cuds-recommender) returns, the savings values will be converted using the exchange rate at the time that the policy executes.

 ## Input Parameters